M.P.A. - Masters in Public Administration

-The Elective Track (9 hurs): With the approval of the program advisor, each student must select 9 hours beyond the core courses.
+With the approval of the program advisor, each student selects 12 hours beyond the core courses.
 The track courses can be taken from a variety of departments.
 Generally, electives should form a coherent whole.
 Examples of track emphases include disaster planning, management, healthcare administration, non-profit administration, and other particular areas of public policy.
 Students not working in the public sector or with no governmental experience will take the Public Administration Internship as one elective class.

 The Program responds to the changing public service environment through: an innovative curriculum, faculty scholarship and service, links to professional organizations, interaction with governmental agencies, and a commitment to state of-the-art technology.
 Courses are regularly offered in the evening hours, one night per week at the main campus in Carrollton.
-Courses are also taught at the University of West Georgia Center in Newnan.
+Some courses may be taught online.

 Coordination with the Public Sector